 “Competing in both ski and wake at the Masters was incredible!
 We have the best boats in the world to train and compete behind and you can see the difference in the level of skiing and wakeboarding from every competitor.
 Thank you to everyone at Nautique for putting on this amazing event!” – Erika Lang.

 Nautique Riders Mike Dowdy, J.D.
 Webb and Noah Flegel came into the Men’s Wakeboard final looking for their first Masters titles throwing down runs with an unreal level of intensity.
 When the water settled it was Mike Dowdy’s unique spin variations and double backroll that earned him his first ever Masters title.
 J.D.
 Webb pushed the envelope starting his pass with a massive heelside 900 right in front of the crowd followed by a beautiful mix of technicality and style to take the second spot.
-Noah Flegel had a heavy fall at the end of his second pass ending his run but massive mobe 540’s and spins earned him a third place.
+Noah Flegel had a heavy fall at the end of his second pass ending his run but massive mobe 540’s and spins earned him a third place finish for a team Nautique podium sweep.

 “Just being invited to the Masters is an accomplishment for most, but to walk away with a second place I couldn’t be more stoked.
 The wake behind the G23 was massive and really allowed the riders to showcase their best for all the fans.” – J.D.
 Webb